amin-norollah/CareYourEyes/README.md

 ## Download

-you can download the latest version of CareYourEyes application from link below:
+You can download the latest version of CareYourEyes application from link below:

 <a href="https://github.com/amin-norollah/CareYourEyes/blob/master/Download/CareYourEyes.exe">
       Click here to start download